🚀 What’s Next.js and Why Should You Get Excited?

 }

-Then import and use it:
+Then import and use it in your component:

-import styles from '../styles/Hero.module.css';
+import styles from './Hero.module.css';

 export default function Hero() {